python/psf-salt/docs/overview.rst

    maintenance.

 speed.python.org
-   speed.python.org is a beefy machine sitting around at OSUOSL doing nothing.
-It needs love.
+   speed.python.org is a `Codespeed <https://github.com/tobami/codespeed>`_
+   `instance <https://github.com/zware/codespeed>`_ tracking Python performance.
+   The web interface is hosted on a Rackspace VM, benchmarks are run on a beefy machine at OSUOSL and scheduled by the Buildbot master.
+Maintained by speed@python.org and Zach Ware.

 wiki.python.org
    This is hosted on an OSUOSL VM.
 Marc-André Lemburg owns it.